aarcg/GettingAndCleaningDataProject/Codebook.md

 ###tBodyAcc-XYZ
 Time domain body acceleration in XYZ axes.
 Each axis is seperated and a mean and standard deviation are determined.
+The values are numeric, and range from -1 to +1.
+The variables in the dataset are named as followes:

   - timeBodyAccelerationMeanX
-    - A normalized value
   - timeBodyAccelerationMeanY
   - timeBodyAccelerationMeanZ
   - timeBodyAccelerationStandardDeviationX